-Istanbul operates all year round so if the weather is the least of your priorities, visit in any month.
-It can be grey and cold from November through to the beginning of March and if it is extremely windy, the Bosphorus cruises and ferries closed down, so bear this in mind if you dream of cruising up and down this waterway.
+Istanbul operates all year round, so if the weather is the least of your priorities, visit in any month.
+It can be grey and cold from November through to the beginning of March, and if it is extremely windy, the Bosphorus cruises and ferries closed down, so bear this in mind if you dream of cruising up and down this waterway.

-Continuing on the nearby Blue Mosque and the Basilica Hagia Sophia, you will see the culmination of Byzantine church and Ottoman mosque architecture.
+Continuing on the nearby Blue Mosque and the Basilica Hagia Sophia, you will see the culmination of the Byzantine church and Ottoman mosque architecture.
 Blue Mosque is considered to be the last great mosque of the classical period.
 Hagia Sophia was renovated several times, serving as a church under the Byzantines and then a mosque during Ottoman rule.
-Continue on to the Hippodrome of Constantinople, which was the heart of civil life in the Byzantine city.
+Continue to the Hippodrome of Constantinople, which was the heart of civil life in the Byzantine city.

 2. Cappadocia from Istanbul Day Trip

-For the Cappadocia from Istanbul day trip, you will be picked up from your hotel in Istanbul to take a 45 minute flight to Kayseri Airport in Cappadocia.
+For the Cappadocia from Istanbul day trip, you will be picked up from your hotel in Istanbul to take a 45-minute flight to Kayseri Airport in Cappadocia.

 Upon arrival, your private guide will meet you to share one of the most amazing city in Turkey.
 Firstly you will visit the famous “Devrent Valley and “Pasabagi” (or Monk`s Valley).

 After lunch at a local restaurant in “Avanos” Town on the banks of Kizilirmak Red River, you will see some of the world-famous Turkish Handicrafts being made here.
-In the afternoon you will visit the “Goreme Open Air Museum and “Uchisar Rock Castle”.
+In the afternoon, you will visit the “Goreme Open Air Museum and “Uchisar Rock Castle”.

-Finalize the tour with a visit to the “Underground City of Serhatl or Özkonak” which is one of the best-preserved and deep subterranean towns of the region.
+Finalize the tour with a visit to the “Underground City of Serhatl or Özkonak” one of the best-preserved and deep subterranean towns of the region.
 Transfer to Kayseri airport for your flight back to Istanbul.

 3. Cappadocia Tour from Istanbul by Flight